 an infection of the lining of your heart (also called bacterial endocarditis);

-severe liver or kidney disease;
+liver or kidney disease;

-if you have recently had an organ biopsy;
+an organ biopsy; or

-In an emergency situation it may not be possible to tell your caregivers about your health conditions, or if you are pregnant or breast feeding.
-Make sure any doctor caring for you afterward knows you have received this medicine.
+In an emergency, you may not be able to tell caregivers if you are pregnant or breast feeding.
+Make sure any doctor caring for your pregnancy or your baby knows you received this medicine.

-How is TNKase (tenecteplase)given?
+How is TNKase given?

-Tenecteplase is usually given as soon as possible after the first signs of heart attack occur.
+TNKase is usually given as soon as possible after the first signs of heart attack occur.